Mount Sinai –

 Wolf Trap National Park for the Performing Arts

-Wallach Sports Performance and Lacrosse Center at Lafayette University
+Wallach Sports Performance and Lacrosse Center at Lafayette College

 Design for this new embassy complex incorporated stringent state-of-the-art HVAC requirements and high-level security measures.
-The project included an approximately 61,000 sf, 4-story office building, and numerous support buildings, including an approximately 5,000 sf Marine Guard Quarters, an approximately 10,000 sf Warehouse, Guard Houses and a Central Utilities Building that housed a central boiler/chiller plant and a full-coverage dual generator system.
+The project included an approximately 61,000 SF, 4-story office building, and numerous support buildings, including an approximately 5,000 SF Marine Guard Quarters, an approximately 10,000 SF warehouse, guard houses and a central utilities building that houses a central boiler/chiller plant and a full-coverage dual generator system.
 The project was design-build and of modular construction and included nearly 300 modules manufactured in the United States and transported by sea and overland by rail to the Dushanbe project site.